pinobatch/hello-world/README.md

 Many thought it was an NES game like _Super Pitfall_.

 The [pitfall item reappeared][Brawl pitfall] in Nintendo's platform fighting game _Super Smash Bros.
 Brawl_ for the Wii console, with a similar effect.
 Though Nintendo's _Super Smash Bros.
-For_, the sequel to _Brawl_ on Wii U and Nintendo 3DS, includes several third-party characters as DLC, it still does not include the Pitfall Harry character from _Pitfall!_ as of January 2016.
+For_, the sequel to _Brawl_ on Wii U and Nintendo 3DS, includes several third-party characters as DLC, it never got the Pitfall Harry character from _Pitfall!_.

 Here, a "pitfall" may refer to a bug in the documentation.